Bridge to life: Speaking the gospel in a Buddhist context

 Posted on: 2nd July 2018

 CMS keeps working on ways to meet the gospel challenge of Buddhism.
-We have invited Peter Thein Nyunt, a Buddhist monk who became a Christian and now has a PhD in missiology, to speak at CMS Summer Conferences in January 2019.
+We invited Peter Thein Nyunt, a Buddhist monk who became a Christian and now has a PhD in missiology, to speak at CMS Summer Conferences back in January 2018.
 Learn here about how he presents Buddhists with the message of Jesus, who can save from sin and suffering.

 All nations need the salvation of Christ.
 As followers of Jesus, we are called to communicate the gospel by remaining faithful to Scripture and relevant to the cultural context we are addressing.

 When speaking the gospel to Buddhists, it is important first to know what Buddhists are seeking.
 They seek liberation from the endless cycle of death, reincarnation and rebirth.
 Their ultimate goal is nirvana.
 To use a Christian word, the Buddhist looks for ‘salvation’ from this cycle.
 A well-known Buddhist monk, K. Sri Dhammananda, states, “Each and every person must make the effort to train and purify him or herself to attain his or her own salvation by following the guidance given by the Buddha.
 You yourself make the effort for your salvation.”

 Sin is a problem for all, and Buddhists too give recognition to sin’s power.

 Sin, for the Christian, is to disobey God and fail to honour him as creator (Romans 1:21).
 Humans sin by trusting Satan’s lies (Genesis 3:1–7) and worshipping God’s creation rather than God (Romans 1:21–25).
 This great sin brings the punishment of death.
 No human is able to wash away that sin.
 That is why all people need salvation from sin.